 Next purchase: A 1957 Alfa Romeo Guilia or an early 1960s Maserati.
 My next motorcycle project will be to create a modern electric bike with classic styling.

 Style inspiration: Automotive design from the 1940s and 50s and The Rocketeer cartoon from the 1930s.
 The latter was a stylish comic superhero where the theme of man and machine resonates.

 Best local ride: Wakehurst Parkway and up Mona Vale Road.
 I tend to stay local as I am still working through some of the mechanical issues the bike faces in high winds.

 Best distance ride: No time for longer trips as I work six days a week.

-Insider tip: The great thing about vintage is that you can look a million dollars on a limited budget.
+Tip for stylish riding: The great thing about vintage is that you can look a million dollars on a limited budget.
 Also, there is a real appeal to building and riding something that is genuinely unique.

-Why do you like riding: I like the sensation you get when you are one with the machine.
+Why do you like riding?
+I like the sensation you get when you are one with the machine.
 Even when riding the BMW in high winds when the front end is moving about, it feels good to be in touch with the machine.

 Note: Georgio Mauricio Rimi is the co-owner of Motorretro Australia, a firm specialising in coach building (metal bodywork) and restoration of classic cars and motorcycles.
 He company is also responsible for the bodywork on the Deus x BMW R nineT custom ‘HEINRICH MANEUVER’ built by Jermey Tagand.